Top 4 Ingredients For Treating Acne

 Salicylic acid

-Salicylic acid is derived from the chemical compound salicin, and is most naturally found in willow tree bark.
-It’s a beta hydroxy acid (BHA), which means it’s oil-soluble and can penetrate the skin deeper than alpha hydroxy acids, which are water-soluble.
+Salicylic acid is derived from the chemical compound salicin, and is naturally found in willow tree bark.
+It’s a beta hydroxy acid (BHA), which means it’s oil-soluble and can penetrate the skin deeper than alpha hydroxy acids, which are water soluble.

-With the same anti-inflammatory ingredients found in aspirin (acetylsalicylic acid), salicylic acid has strong antibacterial and drying properties.
-It is also a keratolytic, meaning it acts as an exfoliant to break down keratin, the protein that makes up the outer layer of skin.
+With the same anti-inflammatory ingredients found in aspirin (acetylsalicylic acid), salicylic acid has strong antibacterial properties.
+It helps regulate sebum production and is also a keratolytic, meaning it acts as an exfoliant to break down the keratin protein that makes up the outer layer of skin.

-When treating acne, salicylic acid crystallizes and penetrates pores to clear out the bacteria and dead skin cells that get trapped in our skin’s sebum to create inflammatory acne.
-Its keratolytic properties also make it useful in treating a wide range of other conditions, including dandruff, seborrheic dermatitis, keratosis pilaris, and psoriasis.
-Try these SLMD products:
+When treating acne, salicylic acid crystallizes and penetrates pores to clear out the bacteria and dead skin cells that get trapped in our skin’s sebum, leading to clogged pores and inflammatory acne.
+Its keratolytic properties also make it useful in treating a wide range of other conditions, including dandruff, seborrheic dermatitis, and psoriasis.

 Sulfur